-Since 1969, our hospital has been providing healthcare at the highest standards, and our orthopedic surgeons have the required experience and knowledge to offer you the surgical treatment you need for your posterior cruciate ligament tear.
+Since 1969, our hospital has been providing healthcare at the highest standards, and our orthopaedic surgeons have the required experience and knowledge to offer you the surgical treatment you need for your posterior cruciate ligament tear.
 Before deciding on the best and safest surgical approach, you will be thoroughly evaluated by our skilled and well-trained medical team so as to determine with certainty which procedure is right for you.

 If you choose to undergo surgery for a posterior cruciate ligament tear at Cedars-Sinai Marina del Rey Hospital, you will benefit from the treatment your injury requires in a calm and warm environment.
 We place tremendous emphasis on the comfort of our patients and have always been striving to deliver the best results and to eliminate the cause of the suffering of our patients by using the latest medical technology.